HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ## Models: Random Forest (RF) and Gradient Boosting (GBM)

-   Both are ensemble models to produce a distribution of simple ML models on subsets of the original data, and both leverage decision trees as their base estimator, and then combine the distribution into one "aggregated" model. [[2]][What are the differences between Random Forest and Gradient Tree Boosting algorithms?]
+   Both are ensemble models to produce a distribution of simple ML models on subsets of the original data, and both leverage decision trees as their base estimator, and then combine the distribution into one "aggregated" model. [[Shaked Zychlinski]][The Search for Categorical Correlation]

    Notice RF can run trees in parallel, thus making it possible to parallelize jobs on a multiprocessor machine.
 GBM instead uses a sequential approach.